SUSE-Enceladus/marketplace-docs/neuvector-prime/aws/suse-llc/payg/usage-instructions.md

 #### IAM Role

-An IAM policy needs to be created and associated with a role, to provide necessary permissions.
-The role must also be passed as an argument during the *helm* deployment.
+To provide the necessary permissions, an IAM policy and an attached role are required.
+The role is passed as an argument during the *helm* deployment.
 Download [`neuvector-csp-iam-policy.json`](https://suse-marketplace-assets-public.s3.amazonaws.com/neuvector-prime/neuvector-csp-iam-policy.json) to locally inspect the policy.
 Create the policy with a *policy name* of your choosing:

 ```
 aws iam create-policy --policy-name $POLICY_NAME --policy-document https://suse-marketplace-assets-public.s3.amazonaws.com/neuvector-prime/neuvector-csp-iam-policy.json